lincolnyouree/barTender/README.md

 ## Objective:

-* Create a browser-based game that simulates a simple slot machine.
+* Create a running database of my favorite cocktail recipes.

 ## Motivation:

-* A slot machine is one of the few games I technically know how to play, thus one of the only I considered building.
-The Beatles are the greatest band of all time...
+* I love making cocktails and I love stories.
+I built this app to keep track of the cocktails I have made, the cocktails I would like to make, and the stories behind them.

 ## Wireframe: